MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-secret.md

     |subscriptionId    |    Subscription ID     |
     |tenantId   |    Directory (tenant) ID  |

-## Set up Azure Login in GitHub Action workflows
+## Set up Azure Login Action with the Service Principal secret in GitHub Action workflows

 To authenticate to Azure in GitHub Action workflows using the service principal secret, you need to use the [Azure Login Action](https://github.com/Azure/login).